soosho/qubix/contrib/debian/README.md

 Debian
 ====================
-This directory contains files used to package qubixd/qubix-qt for Debian-based Linux systems.
-If you compile qubixd/qubix-qt yourself, there are some useful files here.
+This directory contains files used to package thetad/theta-qt for Debian-based Linux systems.
+If you compile thetad/theta-qt yourself, there are some useful files here.

-## qubix: URI support ##
+## theta: URI support ##

-qubix-qt.desktop  (Gnome / Open Desktop)
+theta-qt.desktop  (Gnome / Open Desktop)
 To install:

-	sudo desktop-file-install qubix-qt.desktop
+	sudo desktop-file-install theta-qt.desktop
 	sudo update-desktop-database

-If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your qubix-qt binary to `/usr/bin` and the `../../share/pixmaps/qubix128.png` to `/usr/share/pixmaps`
+If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your theta-qt binary to `/usr/bin` and the `../../share/pixmaps/theta128.png` to `/usr/share/pixmaps`

-qubix-qt.protocol (KDE)
+theta-qt.protocol (KDE)